Aircloak/aircloak/air/docs/content/sql.md

 The `SELECT` statement can be used to obtain anonymized data from tables.
 See [Understanding query results](sql/query-results.md) for an explanation of the effects of anonymization on the results.

-The syntax conforms to the standard SQL syntax (with some exceptions), but only a subset of features are supported.
+The syntax conforms to the standard SQL syntax (with some exceptions), but only a subset of features is supported.
 The general shape of the query looks like:

 ```SQL
 SELECT [DISTINCT]